PART II: ITVERP Assistance and Outreach: Reporting Period of October 2018–September 2019

 As a reimbursement program, ITVERP is not a typical claims or compensation program.
-ITVERP is unique in that it requires significant due diligence and review of each expense before reimbursement can occur.
-Around the world, terrorism incidents have increased in frequency, injuries, and casualties.
-These incidents add complexity to the program and require continual navigation of and decisionmaking around new issues arising from uncommon and sensitive reimbursement requests.
-For example, a family member filed a claim for mental health treatment received during a 2-year time period when the victim was missing due to a kidnapping.
-However, ITVERP does not reimburse for mental health of family members if the victim survives; therefore, the family member's request was denied.
-In this way, ITVERP is unique in providing in-depth quality analysis of trending claimant requests, and then addressing and meeting their needs through recommendations for policy revisions.
-As claims continue to be submitted, the program will continue to develop and evolve, as will the resulting policy decisions.
+It is unique in that it requires significant due diligence and review of each expense before reimbursement can occur.
+Around the world, terrorism incidents have increased in both frequency and number of casualties.
+These incidents add complexity to the program and require continued navigation of and decisionmaking around new issues that arise from uncommon and sensitive reimbursement requests.

 Outreach and Program Partnerships

 ITVERP continually conducts outreach to ensure potential claimants know about this unique program.
 VSD provides most of the potential claimants for ITVERP's outreach activities; however, in the immediate aftermath of some mass violence incidents abroad, VSD makes an effort to involve ITVERP in providing assistance to identified victims.
 Most of these potential claimants inquire about receiving "compensation," not reimbursement.
-In these cases, ITVERP must market the program with a focus on its policy to "reimburse" for expenses incurred as a direct result of an eligible incident, but also provide alternatives to ITVERP for potential claimants who may need immediate compensation assistance.
+In these cases, ITVERP must market the program with a focus on its policy to "reimburse" for incurred expenses as a direct result of the incident; but also provide alternatives to ITVERP for potential claimants who may need immediate compensation assistance.
 ITVERP and VSD meet regularly to refine this type of outreach and the process for serving victims most effectively.
-This initiative strengthens ITVERP's partnership with VSD so they are working together on their shared goal to better serve victims and their surviving family members.
-ITVERP can also enhance its partnerships with state programs by continuing to attend the annual VOCA conference to provide information and establish connections with every state program.
+This initiative strengthens ITVERP's partnership with VSD by allowing them to work together on their shared goal to better serve victims and their surviving family members.